Book Review: "Good With Money"

 This book engages with the reader.
 By focusing on mindset, Emma gives readers a sense of control over their financial destiny, whatever their circumstances.
 Her use of tasks and reflective exercises ensures the reader adapts and applies her approaches and tactics to their own situation, beginning the process of building healthy money practices.

-A few of my favourite takeaways
+A few of my favorite takeaways

 Like any good self-help guide, Emma leaves you with three solid takeaways to help you on your journey to becoming good with money.